Whey Protein Benefits, Side Effects and How to Use - Dr. Axe

 If you don’t have a whey allergy, then make sure you use the highest quality whey protein product out there.
 That makes it easier to digest because it’s less processed and doesn’t contain added artificial ingredients or chemicals.

-People who are unable to use whey protein should consider trying a bone broth–based protein powder, collagen protein, or a plant-based protein powder, like pea protein or sprouted brown rice protein powder, instead.
+People who are unable to use whey protein should consider trying a bone broth-based protein powder, collagen protein or a plant-based protein powder, like pea protein or sprouted brown rice protein powder, instead.

-Final Thoughts
+Final thoughts

 • Whey is the translucent liquid part of milk that remains after the cheese manufacturing process, after coagulation and curd removal.
 It’s a complex substance that is separated from the liquid and made up of a combination of protein, lactose, minerals, immunoglobulins and trace amounts of fat.

 • Is whey protein powder good for you?
-There are many benefits of this type of protein powder, including its ability to increase strength, build muscles, burn fat, reduce cravings, stabilize blood sugar levels, improve energy, boost glutathione levels and immunity, and extend life span.
+There are many benefits of this type of protein powder, including its ability to potentially increase strength, build muscles, burn fat, reduce cravings, stabilize blood sugar levels, improve energy, boost glutathione levels and immunity, and extend life span.

 • Look for a whey protein powder that is natural or organic and is completely free of hormones, pesticides, artificial ingredients, gluten and genetically modified organisms.
 Also, avoid any whey protein that is processed, like whey protein isolate.